replit/ReplitLM/README.md

 **Guide for Formatting Your Dataset**

-The [Data Formatting section](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/README.md#data-formatting) in the original LLM Foundry repo describes how to do this best.
+The [Data Formatting section](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/README.md#data-formatting) in the original LLM Foundry repo describes how to do this.

-The TLDR paraphrased is, you will need to do the following:
+In the case that you need to create a custom preprocessing function to get your data into the right format, and the steps in the LLM Foundry documentation is confusing you, the TLDR paraphrased is as follows:

 1. You create a file let's say `preprocess.py` somewhere in your codebase, e.g. in the same directory as your training script, as long as it can be imported by your training script.
 2. You define a fuction `preprocess_function` that takes in one sample from your dataset and returns a dictionary with the keys `prompt` and `response` as described above, according to your logic of how to format the sample into the required format.
 3. You will point to the file your create, for example and `preprocess.py` and the function you defined, e.g. `preprocess_function` in the YAML you setup for your training run.